 4A2.
-[Added in August 2022] Under the first clause of Option A Strategy 4, may a local government fund recovery housing programs?
+Under the first clause of Option A Strategy 4, may a local government fund recovery housing programs?

 Yes.
 Under the first clause of Option A Strategy 4 ("Fund programs offering recovery housing support to people in treatment or recovery, or people who use drugs, such as assistance with rent, move-in deposits, or utilities"), a local government may fund recovery housing programs.